What Drinks can be Served on Draft?

 - Shake the keg: This goes along with the above step.
 Mixed cocktails can separate, so it’s important to shake the keg every day before you begin serving drinks.
 That way, if anything has settled toward the bottom, it will be redistributed more evenly.

 - Perfect the recipe for a cocktail before you put it in the keg: Take your time and make sure you get the recipe correct.
 You’re not serving one drink at a time anymore but preparing a recipe for a large number of people.
 Remember that about 1/5 of every cocktail is actually water that comes from the ice or the way the cocktail is prepared.
-So if you’ve created a cocktail and want to keg it, you’ll need to measure it and then add about 1/5 of water to it in order to achieve the proper taste inconsistency.
+So if you’ve created a cocktail and want to keg it, you’ll need to measure it and then add about 1/5 of water to it in order to achieve the proper taste and consistency.
 It may take you three or four times to get this correct, but you and your customers will both benefit in the long run.

 - Keep the lines clean: It’s very important to use the proper equipment when serving cocktails on draft.
 You want to use lines that don’t add taste to the drink and won’t corrode over time because of the sugar or fruit that may be in the drink.
 It’s extremely important to keep your lines as clean as possible, so regular maintenance is a necessity.